How to Use gatsby-remark-images to Compress Images in Gatsby.js Articles

 },

-Applying Styles to the Image Wrapper Tag
+Add Styles to Wrapper Tag

 options: {